 Historically, Gromov-Witten invariants in (2,2) supersymmetric theories were first computed using mirror symmetry, and so one might hope that a (0,2) supersymmetric version of mirror symmetry might aid in such developments.
 This is one of the motivations to understand (0,2) mirrors (see e.g. \cite{Blumenhagen:1996vu,Blumenhagen:1996tv} for some early work).

-To date, there has been significant progress on understanding (0,2) mirror symmetry, but many results are still limited (and certainly heterotic Gromov-Witten invariants are not yet known).
+To date, there has been significant progress on understanding (0,2) mirror symmetry, but many results are still limited (and certainly heterotic Gromov-Witten invariants for Calabi-Yau's are not yet known).
 For example, for the case of reflexively-plain polytopes, and bundles that are deformations of the tangent bundle, a generalization of the Batyrev construction of ordinary Calabi-Yau mirrors exists, see \cite{Melnikov:2010sa,Bertolini:2018qlc,Bertolini:2018usi}.

-In this paper, we shall propose what is ultimately a (0,2) analogue of the Hori-Vafa construction \cite{Hori:2000kt,Morrison:1995yh}, which is to say, a mirror construction for two-dimensional gauge theories, resulting in a Landau-Ginzburg model.
+In this paper, we shall propose what is ultimately a (0,2) analogue of the Hori-Vafa construction \cite{Hori:2000kt,Morrison:1995yh}, which is to say, a mirror construction for two-dimensional gauge theories, resulting in a Landau-Ginzburg model, which in our case will be defined for a special class of (0,2) deformations off of the (2,2) locus.
 For abelian theories, there has been nontrivial work in this area in the past \cite{Adams:2003zy,Chen:2016tdd,Chen:2017mxp,Gu:2017nye}.
 This work has included ansatzes for various special cases of toric varieties \cite{Chen:2016tdd,Chen:2017mxp}, as well as a more systematic proposal for abelian theories \cite{Gu:2017nye}.
 The proposal in this paper will both extend such constructions to nonabelian\footnote{ Specifically, on the (2,2) locus, this will reduce to the nonabelian mirrors proposal described in \cite{Gu:2018fpm,Chen:2018wep,Gu:2019zkw}.
 Other proposals have appeared in the math community in e.g. \cite{rietsch1,teleman}, as reviewed in \cite{Gu:2018fpm}[section 4.9, appendix A]. } (0,2) GLSMs, as well as give a simpler, more straightforward, presentation in abelian cases than that in \cite{Gu:2017nye}.